Rhythm-cmd/Learn..github.io/README.md

 The Learn website solves the problem of engineering students by providing notes and assignments for all first-year streams

 ### Project Description :
-Learn provides engineering students with access to online calculators, notes, and assignments.
+Learn provides engineering students access to online calculators, notes, and assignments.
 By providing first-year engineering notes and assignments, Learn solves the problem for engineering students.
-Learn was developed to solve the problems of study material when everything was online due to global pandemic.
+Learn was developed to solve the issues of study material when everything was online due to the global pandemic.
 We are using Azure Technologies with GitHub to complete this project.

 ### Primary Azure Technology :